Java: Geography

 Java lies between Sumatra to the west and Bali to the east.
 Borneo lies to the north, and Christmas Island is to the south.
 It is the world's 13th largest island.
 Java is surrounded by the Java Sea to the north, the Sunda Strait to the west, the Indian Ocean to the south and Bali Strait and Madura Strait in the east.

 Java is almost entirely of volcanic origin; it contains 38 mountains forming an east–west spine that have at one time or another been active volcanoes.
 There are 112 volcanoes in all, 35 of which are active.
 The highest volcano in Java is Mount Semeru, 3676 m.
 The most active volcano in Java and also in Indonesia is Mount Merapi, 2930 m.
-In total, Java has more than 150 mountains.

 Java's mountains and highlands split the interior into a series of relatively isolated regions suitable for wet-rice cultivation; the rice lands of Java are among the richest in the world.
-Java was the first place where Indonesian coffee was grown, starting in 1699.
+Java was the first place where Indonesian coffee was grown, beginning in 1699.
 Today, coffea arabica is grown on the Ijen Plateau by small-holders and larger plantations.